prajinkhadka/prajinkhadka.github.io/_posts/2022-10-22-Managing-dotfiles-with-stow.md

 But what if we have to set up a new PC, should I go over all that config evolution again ? well optimally speaking obviously not.
 What if I occasionally login to a server and manage some scripts, I would like to have the server behave as close as my local machine with the same config.
 So, should I first set up the server  first?
 Well, optimally speaking obviously not.

-I would like to keep track of changes, and commits over time.
+Also, I would like to keep track of changes of my configuaration, and commits over time.
+It would help in understanding how shitty I was earlier.

 Here are the dotfiles I have been using.